Generic combinatorial rigidity of periodic frameworks: Periodic rigidity on the line

 Rigidity and flexibility are also defined (on realizations) in a similar way: a framework is rigid if the only allowed continuous motions are translations of the line and otherwise flexible.

-In this section, we will show: \begin{lemma}\lemlab{1d-periodiclaman} Let $(\tilde G, \varphi,\tilde{\bm{\ell}})$ be a generic 1d-periodic framework.
-Then a generic realization $\tilde{G}(\vec p,L)$ of $(\tilde G, \varphi,\tilde{\bm{\ell}})$ is minimally rigid if and only if its quotient graph $(G,{\bm{\gamma}})$ is a $(1,1,1)$-graph. \end{lemma} The analogous result for finite frameworks on the line is that a framework is minimally rigid if and only if the graph formed by the bars is a tree (see, e.g., \cite[Section 2.5]{G01}).
+In this section, we will show: \begin{theorem}\theolab{1d-periodiclaman} Let $(\tilde G, \varphi,\tilde{\bm{\ell}})$ be a generic 1d-periodic framework.
+Then a generic realization $\tilde{G}(\vec p,L)$ of $(\tilde G, \varphi,\tilde{\bm{\ell}})$ is minimally rigid if and only if its quotient graph $(G,{\bm{\gamma}})$ is a $(1,1,1)$-graph. \end{theorem} The analogous result for finite frameworks on the line is that a framework is minimally rigid if and only if the graph formed by the bars is a tree (see, e.g., \cite[Section 2.5]{G01}).

 We will give two arguments.
 The first is geometric and does not generalize to the plane.
 The second uses (as we need to in the plane) \emph{infinitesimal rigidity} and relies on the natural representations of $(1,1,k)$-graphs from \secref{11k-rep}.
 As is the case for finite frameworks, periodic direction networks are trivial objects in dimension one, so we do not develop them.